Explore The Magic Of The World's Largest Inland Delta, Teeming With Wildlife

 There are a lot of safari lodges and camps in the delta that offer activities based on the levels of the water, while in summer, they can only do game drives, but come winter and the rising waters of the Okavango, game drives fall away, and the only activities available are water-based.

-We would suggest that the Okavango Delta is a year-round destination and leave you to advise us what you are looking for when in the Okavango Delta; like we mentioned before, it is a tricky question to answer.
+We would suggest that the Delta is a year-round safari destination and leave you to advise us on what you are looking for when in the Okavango region; like we mentioned before, it is a tricky question to answer.

 - Poling in a dugout canoe (mokoro) through lagoons crammed with water lilies, hippos and wildlife

-- Fishing in the Delta (for the prized Tigerfish and Bream)
+- Fishing safaris for the prized Tigerfish and Bream

 - Game Drives when the water levels are low

 - Being so remote and far away from human settlements